Mario Monterosso: With Tav Falco

 In 2014, a friend of Monterosso's informed him that veteran rock and roll performer Tav Falco was in Rome and was interested in recording there.
 Monterosso immediately offered his services and was hired.
 Falco recorded the album in Rome's Exit Studios in August–September 2014.
 The album, titled Command Performance, was released in 2015 on the UK label Twenty Stone Blatt Records.
-Monterosso is credited for artistic production and as a member of Tav's Falco's Panther Burns, and also co-wrote the album's songs "Master of Chaos" and "Memphis Ramble" with Falco.
+Monterosso is credited for artistic production and also as a member of Tav's Falco's Panther Burns.
+He also co-wrote the album's songs "Master of Chaos" and "Memphis Ramble" with Falco.

 Monterosso toured The United States with Tav's Falco's Panther Burns in October–November 2015.
 Entitled "The Whistle Blower Tour", the tour featured Mike Watt and Toby Dammit, both former members of Iggy and the Stooges, as members of The Panther Burns.
-Two singles, "Sway" b/w "Where the Rio Dolorosa Flows" and "Me & My Chauffer Blues" b/w "Whistle Blower Blues," were recorded while on the tour.
+Two singles, "Sway" b/w "Where the Rio Dolorosa Flows" and "Me & My Chauffeur Blues" b/w "Whistle Blower Blues," were recorded while on the tour and were released by ORG Music.
 Both singles feature Monterosso on guitar.

 In July 2017, Falco entered Sam Phillips Recording Service to record the holiday-themed album A Tav Falco Christmas, with Monterosso producing, arranging, and playing guitar.
 Watt and Dammit participated in the recording, playing bass and drums respectively.
-The album was released on vinyl LP in the US by ORG Music on Record Store Day Black Friday, November 24, 2017.
+The album was released on vinyl LP in the US by ORG Music on Record Store Day Black Friday, 24 November 2017.
 The Los Angeles Times called it "gloriously demented enough to act as a tonic for anyone who can't bear the thought of another dose of sugary sentimentality."
 A track from the album, "Santa Claus is Back in Town," was included on the 2021 digital compilation album XO for the Holidays, Vol. X.

 In April 2018, Falco recorded the sessions that would become the album Cabaret of Daggers at Terminal 2 Studio in Rome, with Monterosso producing and playing guitar once again.
 Cabaret of Daggers was released by ORG Music on limited edition yellow vinyl on Record Store Day November 23, and on black vinyl and digital formats November 30.
 Monterosso also played guitar on Tav Falco's Panther Burns' 2018 "Contamination" tour.

 Tav Falco's Panther Burns celebrated its fortieth anniversary in 2019 with a US tour.
-Dubbed the "40th Anniversary Howl," the tour took place in May and June of that year, with its prime show taking place May 21 in Memphis at Lafayette's Music Room.
+Dubbed the "40th Anniversary Howl," the tour took place in May and June of that year, with its prime show taking place 21 May in Memphis at Lafayette's Music Room.
 Monterosso played guitar on this tour.
-Monterosso performed with Falco and British television and radio personality Jools Holland on BBC Radio 2's The Jools Holland Show on December 15, 2019.
+Monterosso performed with Falco and British television and radio personality Jools Holland on BBC Radio 2's The Jools Holland Show on 15 December 2019.